Allogenic Stem Cell Therapy for Muscular Dystrophy in India

-Muscular dystrophy (MD) is a group of inherited genetic disorders characterized by progressive muscle degeneration and weakness.
-It results from mutations in genes responsible for muscle structure or function, leading to the weakening of the muscles over time.
-There are several types of muscular dystrophy, with Duchenne muscular dystrophy (DMD) and Becker muscular dystrophy (BMD) being the most common and severe forms.
-Other types include limb-girdle muscular dystrophy (LGMD), myotonic dystrophy, and facioscapulohumeral muscular dystrophy (FSHD).
+Muscular dystrophy (MD) refers to a family of genetic disorders that are inherited and are demarcated by the progressive weakness and degeneration of muscle.
+It is caused by mutations in the genes responsible for the muscle structure or function that eventually leads to muscle weakness.
+There are multiple types of muscular dystrophy, with Duchenne muscular dystrophy (DMD) and Becker muscular dystrophy (BMD) as the most prevalent and dangerous form.
+Other types include limb-girdle muscular dystrophy, myotonic dystrophy, and facioscapulohumeral muscular dystrophy (FSHD).

 Understanding Muscular Dystrophy